The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs: Numerical results

 \subsection{Collisional history and close encounters}

 We evaluated the dynamical activity using four complementary indicators: close-encounter frequency, embryo-embryo mergers, embryo-star collisions, and ejections.
-Figure \ref{fig:close_encounters} displays the close-encounter statistics, and Figure \ref{fig:collisions} summarizes embryo-embryo collision outcomes.
+Figure \ref{fig:close_encounters} displays the close-encounter statistics, and Fig. \ref{fig:collisions} summarizes embryo-embryo collision outcomes.
 We can see that the highest encounter rates occur in Scenario IN[C], which can possibly be attributed to the biggest movement of the disk: from the furthest location to innermost location in our scenarios, due to being linked to the stellar spin up.
-A high encounter rate, however, does not automatically imply stronger instability: in Scenario OUT[M] (second-highest encounter rate), gas damping moderates many interactions so that systems remain dynamically active yet settle into stable configurations. \\\\ Embryo-embryo mergers are likewise most frequent in IN[C], consistent with enhanced dynamical mixing as the edge moves inward.
+A high encounter rate, however, does not automatically imply stronger instability: in Scenario OUT[M] (second-highest encounter rate), gas damping moderates many interactions so that systems remain dynamically active yet settle into stable configurations.

+Embryo-embryo mergers are likewise most frequent in IN[C], consistent with enhanced dynamical mixing as the edge moves inward.
 OUT[M] shows intermediate merger rates, whereas FIX produces the fewest.
 In contrast, collisions with the central star occur primarily in FIX and IN[C], reflecting their closer inner edges.
 In FIX, embryos collide with the star in all 10 systems, with an average of 3-4 planet-star collisions per system.
 In IN[C], collisions with the star occur in about 70\% of runs, with only 1-2 such events per system on average.
 In OUT[M], the more distant edge tends to delay or prevent such infall.
-Planetary ejections are rare across all scenarios (two in IN[C], one in FIX, none in OUT[M]), and can be associated with scenarios in which many close interactions occur within resonant systems, that can excite the eccentricity of one of the planets, eventually unbinding it from the system.
+Planetary ejections are rare across all scenarios (two in IN[C], one in FIX, none in OUT[M]), and can be associated with scenarios in which many close interactions occur within resonant systems, which can excite the eccentricity of one of the planets, eventually unbinding it from the system.